-The following table reflects the University's financial assets as of May 31, 2017, reduced by amounts not available for general expenditures within one year.
+The following table reflects the University's financial assets as of May 31, 2018, reduced by amounts not available for general expenditures within one year.
 Financial assets are considered unavailable when illiquid or not convertible to cash within one year.
 Other considerations of non-liquid assets are state required annuity reserves, assets held for others, perpetual endowments and accumulated earnings net of appropriations within one year, trust assets or governing board designations for long-term investment.
 These investments include quasi-endowments and trusts.

-2017 Financial assets: Cash and cash equivalents \$ 4,121 Accounts receivable 1,008 Contribution receivables 1,238 Grants and other receivables 2,612 Investments 95,880 Assets held under split-interest agreements 12,088 Bond reserves restricted 1,441 Financial Assets, at year-end 1 118,388 Less those unavailable for general expenditure within one year: Accounts and contributions receivable collectible beyond one year 1,427 Grants and other receivables unavailable beyond one year 2,359 Bond reserves required for issued bonds 1,441 Funds with donor restrictions for educational expenses 2,844 Investments and other financial assets held for others 6,880 Perpetual and term endowments, and accumulated earnings subject to appropriation beyond one year 79,098 Investments held in trusts and various state required annuity reserves 5,533 Financial assets available to meet cash needs for general expenditures within one year \$ 18,806
+2018 2017 Financial assets: Cash and cash equivalents \$ 2,114 \$ 4,121 Accounts receivables 1,893 1,008 Contributions receivable 1,391 1,238 Grants and other receivables 2,281 2,612 Investments 98,909 95,880 Assets held under split-interest agreements 12,329 12,088 Bond reserves restricted 1,441 1,441 Financial Assets, at year-end 120,358 118,388 Less those unavailable for general expenditure within one year: Accounts and contributions receivable collectible beyond one year 2,517 1,427 Grants and other receivables unavailable beyond one year 2,214 2,359 Bond reserves required for issued bonds 1,441 1,441 Funds with donor restrictions for educational expenses 3,310 2,844 Investments and other financial assets held for others 6,724 6,880 Perpetual and term endowments, and accumulated earnings subject to appropriation beyond one year 83,766 79,098 Investments held in trusts and various state required annuity reserves 5,923 5,533 Financial assets available to meet cash needs for general expenditures within one year \$ 14,462 \$ 18,806

-As of May 31, 2017, the University has liquid assets on hand to cover 71 days of operating expenses.
+As of May 31, 2018 and 2017, the University has liquid assets on hand to cover 56 and 71 days of operating expenses.
 The University's practice is to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.